Malang City Regional House of Representatives

-The Malang City Regional House of Representatives (Dewan Perwakilan Rakyat Daerah Kota Malang, DPRD Malang) is the unicameral municipal legislature of the city of Malang, East Java, Indonesia.
+The Malang City Regional House of Representatives (Dewan Perwakilan Rakyat Daerah Kota Malang, DPRD Kota Malang) is the unicameral municipal legislature of the city of Malang, East Java, Indonesia.
 It has 45 members, who are elected every five years, simultaneously with the national legislative election.

 History

 Malang was granted its status as a municipality by the Dutch East Indies government in 1914, with the municipal council founded on 6 October 1914.
 In 1922, the municipal council moved to its current modern location at Alun-Alun Tugu.
 During the Dutch period, the council consisted of 11 members, of which 8 were Dutch, 2 were native Indonesians, and the last seat was allocated for non-native groups such as Arabs or Chinese.

 Under an independent Indonesia, the city council was reestablished in 1950, as a provisional legislature.
 The first elected council served between 1951 and 1956.

 In 2018, 40 out of 45 members of the legislature were arrested as suspects for bribery, in a case which also implicated mayor Mochammad Anton and another former legislator Ya'qud Ananda Gudban who had resigned to run in that year's mayoral election.
 The arrested members were accused of having received payments ranging from Rp 12.5 to 50 million (USD 842 to 3,368) in order to approve the proposed municipal budget in 2015.
 40 replacements were sworn in around a week following the arrests in order to maintain the municipal government's functions.
 All 40 were found guilty of the charges, and received sentences ranging from 4 to 5 years.